 The capture and use of high density LiDAR data across forest plantations requires a good understanding of the final output.
 Sometimes this output is only a digital terrain model and or other times it is to quantify forest attributes, such as mean top height, DBH, basal area, volume and stocking.

 A poorly designed workflow can lead to inaccurate outputs.
-The aim of this article is to determine how the returns classified as noise inside the canopy can affect the stem definition.
+The aim of this article is to determine how the returns classified as noise inside the canopy can affect the sub-canopy definition.
 The number of misclassified returns over the stems can affect the final outputs.